Exclusive: Turmoil at Symantec luring activists, buyers - sources

 Before the company enters into a dialogue with any potential buyers, Symantec's board and management, led by interim CEO Michael Brown, are trying to chart a business plan and find a full-time chief executive, the sources said.

 Symantec has hired executive search specialist Russell Reynolds Associates to look for a new CEO, a source close to the matter said.
-Russell Reynolds declined to comment.
+Russell Reynolds was not immediately available for comment.

 Earlier this month, sources had said that Symantec was close to hiring JPMorgan Chase & Co for advice on strategy and to defend against potential activist investors.